anilzeybek/anilzeybek.github.io/_posts/2023-09-11-intuitive-harris.md

 ![png](/assets/intuitive-harris_1_1.png)

-Now we can start finding the gradient of this image using the sobel operator:
+Now we can start finding the gradient of this image using the Sobel operator:

 ```python